BBVA/apicheck/docs/source/home/project_overview.rst

 Why another REST APIs tool?
 ---------------------------

-``APICheck`` aims to be a universal toolset for REST APIs, allowing you to mix and match its own commands, and even integrate with third party tools.
+``APICheck`` aims to be a universal toolset for REST APIs, allowing you to mix and match its commands, and even integrate with third party tools.
 This way we hope that it will be useful to a wide spectrum of users that need to deal with REST APIs.

 We have classified our target users according to the kind of tasks they may be facing: